robertdp/purescript-react-store/README.md

 - actions can be handled in parallel
 - long-running asynchronous and parallel computations are supported, along with state updates
-- full automatic shutdown of all asynchronous logic when unmounting
+- automatic shutdown of all pending logic and state updates when unmounting

 ### Note